An award winning blog for ‘a blog that brightens our day’.

-Paul has an IT company - he developed our historic PuppethouseUK site – 15 years ago, is active in politics, and is a Punch and Judy Professor performing in and around Brighton when he can fit it.
+Paul has an IT company - he developed our historic PuppethouseUK site 15 years ago, is active in politics, and is a Punch and Judy Professor performing in and around Brighton when he can fit it.
 He is currently seriously into self sufficiency and wants to keep an ox – in Ovingdean.

 Contact details – firstname.lastname@example.org

 See the highlights from his show on the terraces in Rottingdean 2011

 My partner - Alan, my partner found retiring to the sea quite stressful too.
 However he already had grade 8 in classical guitar. and once in Brighton (the place can have a strange effect on people) he decided to learn the banjo and now calls his violin a fiddle!